Speedlink Vanguard

 Speedlink Vanguard was a train ferry which was built in 1973 as Stena Shipper.
 She was charted to a New Zealand operator on completion and renamed Union Wellington and saw further service as Alpha Express and Stena Shipper before entering service with Sealink as Speedlink Vanguard.
-The ship was involved in a collision with in 1982, which sank the latter ship with the loss of six lives.
+The ship was involved in a collision with European Gateway in 1982, which sank the latter ship with the loss of six lives.

 She saw further service under the names Caribe Express, Stena Shipper, Kirk Shipper, Normandie Shipper Bonavista, Boa Vista and Birlik 1 before being scrapped in 2013.
 The ship sailed under the flags of the Bahamas, Bermuda, the Cayman Islands, Greece, New Zealand, Panama, Sweden, Turkey and West Germany at various points in her career.